 All kids love painting but it can all be over so quickly and you can be left with a big mess to clean up.
 So why not get them involved with making their own paintbrushes.
 When your down the park or on a walk get the kids to pick up some leaves and sticks they would like to make into paintbrushes.
 You will need to attach the leaves to the sticks using string Then you can use them to paint with.
 If paints not your thing then give them a pot of water and get them to paint the paving stones in your garden or on the fence panels.
 What’s even better you don’t even have to clean the brushes afterwards you can pop them straight into the bin.

-Hopefully, the road map will continue as it is and come the summer months we will be able to do more with our children.
-Sometimes enrolling your children into sports programmes during the summer can be expensive.
-However, you could just grab yourself some of the equipment pretty cheaply and head over to your local free badminton courts.
-Or even just a local field if you don’t have a badminton court.
-Badminton HQ has some great starter kits for just £21.99 at the moment which I personally think is a great price for 2 rackets and 6 shuttlecocks.
+Sometimes enrolling your children into sports programmes during the school holidays can be expensive.
+However, you could just grab yourself some of the equipment pretty cheaply and head over to your local free tennis courts.
+Or even just a local field if you don’t have a tennis court.
+Tennis HQ has some great starter kits and who knows you may have the next tennis star in your family.

 This is a sport that can be enjoyed by children and adults of all ages.
-Maybe you could get a few families joining in with a team sport like badminton once a week.
+Maybe you could get a few families joining in with a team sports.
 Come together and have some fun, bonus if the children play together for a bit letting you sit back and take a moment.

 4. Litter Picking